-- (a) speak for the Party concerning any political issue; - (b) be guided by the Party policies and the Party platform; - (c) report to every meeting of the Council of Presidents; - (d) report to the Party at every convention; - (e) in consultation with the National President, appoint the National Campaign Co-Chairs; - (f) appoint the National Policy Vice-Chair; - (g) appoint four additional members of the National Policy and Platform Committee; - (h) take part in the development of the Party policies and Party platform as contemplated by Subsection 33(2); - (i) designate the Caucus Accountability Officer to report to the Council of Presidents and each biennial convention of the Party on the implementation of the Party policies by the Caucus.
+- (a) speak for the Party concerning any political issue; - (b) be guided by the Party policies and the Party platform; - (c) report to every meeting of the Council of Presidents; - (d) report to the Party at every convention; - (e) in consultation with the National President, appoint the National Campaign Co-Chairs: - (f) appoint the National Policy Vice-Chair; - (g) appoint four additional members of the National Policy and Platform Committee; - (h) take part in the development of the Party policies and Party platform as contemplated by Subsection 40(2); - (i) designate the Caucus Accountability Officer to report to the Council of Presidents and each biennial convention of the Party on the implementation of the Party policies by the Caucus.

-CHAPTER 12 - CANDIDATES
+CHAPTER 13 - CANDIDATES

-49 Eligibility
+56 Eligibility

-(1) To be eligible for selection as a candidate of the Party for election to the House of
+(1) To be eligible for selection as a candidate of the Party for election to the House of Commons, a person must:

-The Leader is elected under Chapter 14 and ceases to hold office in the circumstances outlined in Subsections 54(1) and (2).
+The Leader is elected under Chapter 15 and ceases to hold office in the circumstances outlined in Subsections 61(1) and (2).